seb26/seb26.github.io/post/_posts/2018-10-03-aminata-maternal-foundation.md

     The <a href="https://aminatamaternalfoundation.org/2018/07/30/training-hostel-project/">Bluff and Swagger event</a> showcased young African women and their individual style, raising funds for the Foundation at $150 per head.

-    The Foundation aims to raise $50,000 for the Aberdeen Women's Centre in Sierra Leone, which works to prevent deaths of newborn babies from obstretic fistula and other natal complications.
+    The Foundation has set the goal to draw in $50,000 for the Aberdeen Women's Centre in Sierra Leone, which works to prevent deaths of newborn babies from obstretic fistula and other natal complications.

     A snippet of street style and fashion expression in the Sierra Leone capital from the 2016 ABC Arts documentary <em>FashPack: Freetown</em> with Jo Dunlop was played to attendees.